mpstewart1/AC209a-Twitter-Project/Final_Models.md

 ![png](Final_Models_files/Final_Models_14_0.png)

-The confusion matrix for the basic logistic regression model shows us that we do
+The confusion matrix for the basic logistic regression model shows us how well our model is performing in terms of testing accuracy as well as false positive rate.
+We see that our testing accuracy is around 80% and our false positive rating is between 0.2 and 0.3.
+Research papers estimate that around 10% of Twitter users are bots, which means that our model is not great as we are falsely predicting around 20% of the overall population.
+We should aim to reduce our false positive rate to below 10% to account for this.

+So we can probably do better than the basic logistic regression model, let us first try by adding polynomial and interaction features and also cross-validation.

 ```python